tp1000d/XWang/_patents/GEMML.md

 Only the Chinese name is official.

 This is a patent right for inventions.
-This patent is granted under code 2024100876989.
+This patent is granted under code ZL 2024 1 0087698.9.